SDS-192-Intro/MP2/README.md

 ## Wrangle the data

-1. Based on your review of the CMS videos, the data documentation, and Dollars for Docs, decide upon one specific question about the financial relationships between drug and device companies and teaching hospitals or physicians in MA that will motivate your data analysis.
+1. Based on your review of the CMS videos, the data documentation, and Dollars for Docs, decide upon one specific question about the financial relationships represented in the data that will motivate your data analysis.
 2. Analyze the data, applying the data wrangling verbs towards answering the question you've identified.
 There's likely many different ways you can answer your question.
 I encourage you to start off **simple**, producing an analysis that just touches the surface of the question.
 You can layer in more complicated analysis as you go along.
 You should be able to summarize at least three findings from your analysis.

 ## Write report